Come See For Yourself

 Dr. Dragomir, O.D.: Background & Interests

-Dr. Iuliana Dragomir comes from Winnipeg, MB, but she’s called Kitchener her home since 2006.
-She enjoys travel, so it was only fitting for her to finish her studies with professional placements in Canada and Europe.
+Dr. Iuliana Dragomir comes from Winnipeg, MB, but she’s called Kitchener Waterloo her home since 2006.
+She enjoys to travel, so it was only fitting for her to finish her studies with professional placements in Canada and Europe.

 Dr. Dragomir began her education at the University of Manitoba where she studied science and graduated with honours.
 She then moved to Waterloo where she made the Dean’s Honour List after obtaining her Doctorate of Optometry from the University of Waterloo in 2010.
 After graduating, she was awarded the 2010 Vistakon Award of Excellence in Contact Lens Patient Care.

 She is currently involved in the Eye See Eye Learn®program that aims to help children with early childhood eye care.

 Her other interests include exploring the wilderness of Canada through backcountry canoeing, camping, biking and hiking.
 Algonquin Park is one of her favourite destinations.
 She also enjoys spending time sailing with her family.
 She loves to cook and explore local cuisine.
 In her free time, Dr. Dragomir supports the community by volunteering at The Working Centre in downtown Kitchener.